Progress in science revolves around disproving and discarding theories that are no longer useful.

 This divergence in the trend of obesity and both carbohydrate production and consumption should cause a healthy level of scepticism around the idea that carbs are the primary thing that makes us fat.

-Belief #6: Salt is bad for you
+Nutrition Myth #6: Salt is bad for you

 Although we have successfully eaten less salty foods in line with the government guidance it has not helped to kerb the obesity epidemic.